 The soup will cook for 20-30 minutes until the potatoes are completely tender.
 As the potatoes cook they will absorb broth so make sure to watch and add more broth as necessary.
 Mine cooked down so that it was a thickened broth.
 Add as much broth as you desire.

 I thought I had enough soup that I wouldn’t be able to eat it all, but NO and ate every last drop.
 Though I did share a few bits with my Yorkie, Gismo.
-She liked the soup too.
+She enjoyed the soup too.

 I’m still on my healthy eating path to reaching several goals; better food menu for healthy eating, losing weight (a few more pounds) and exercising to have more muscle tone.
 There it is.
 The reason for coming up with this variety of Turkey Soup.
 It’s the first time I’ve made it and didn’t use a recipe.
 It was invented by thinking of other dishes I’ve made and how to adapt them without rice or noodles.